UMA WCCC Facility

 As a Business Administration Major, you will get to choose a major in either management or accounting; students in the management major may also elect a concentration in Public Administration, Computer Information Systems, Financial Services, or Small Business.
 As a student in our Bachelor’s Program, you’ll be prepared to assume a managerial position upon graduation.
 The program will provide you with a broad knowledge of modern business and management theories, through a carefully structured core curriculum consisting of courses in finance, accounting, economics, strategic management, legal and social issues, management, operations research, marketing, and computer information systems.
 In addition, you’ll acquire a broad cultural background by taking courses in the arts, English, humanities, and social and natural sciences.
 As a candidate for the Associate Degree, you will acquire a broad knowledge of modern business and management theories and practices through a carefully structured curriculum enhanced by courses in the liberal arts.

-Students in UMA’s Business programs develop a wide array of marketable skills including self-confidence, cultural
+Students in UMA’s Business programs develop a wide array of marketable skills including self-confidence, cultural awareness, written and oral communication expertise, critical thinking, technical accounting, and analytical and managerial abilities.

-and accounting principles have contributed to the success of Business Program graduates in such fields as
+In addition, a working knowledge of computers, spreadsheets, small business practices, and accounting principles have contributed to the success of Business Program graduates in such fields as marketing, management, tax accounting, and auditing.

-What You’ll Learn: Communication - Public speaking, Supervising others, Hiring and training others, Persuading
+What You’ll Learn: Communication - Public speaking, Supervising others, Hiring and training others, Persuading others, Writing reports, Explaining information to others.

-information systems, Understanding legal concepts, Preparing financial statements, Computing tax information.
+Technical - Using spreadsheets, Managing information systems, Understanding legal concepts, Preparing financial statements, Computing tax information.

-Quantitative - Applying statistical procedures, Developing budgets, Interpreting numerical data,
+Quantitative - Applying statistical procedures, Developing budgets, Interpreting numerical data, Projecting/forecasting results, Utilizing accounting systems.

-cost/benefit ratios, Making investments, Evaluating and interpreting data, Organizational planning,
+Analysis - Evaluating policies, Determining cost/benefit ratios, Making investments, Evaluating and interpreting data, Organizational planning, Understanding market dynamics

 Accounting, BSBA: Bachelor Degree Requirements: